NYUAppSec/assignment4_module1/README.md

 - Why **client-side code cannot fix it**
 - What kind of backend validation is missing

 **Hint:** It is a good thing to 'assess' your understanding of the role of client versus server side code in application development!
+We will be testing this understanding in the Assessment.

 ---